At this point, the digital marketing landscape has been disrupted so much that what was effective just a few years ago is now old hat.

 One of the biggest hang-ups many businesses have with video marketing is the production aspect.
 They want their videos to look professional – like they were produced by Hollywood directors.

-But anyone can harness the benefits of video by using simple recording tools.
-Most people aren’t looking for dazzling special effects on YouTube.
+Most importantly, people aren’t looking for dazzling special effects.
 They just want good content that’s entertaining, informative, and story-driven.

 Take this video from marketing CRM company HubSpot, for example: